sopel-irc/sopel.chat/_upgrading/sopel-7.md

 ## Sopel 7 API changes

+This is a good time to remind you that your plugins should specify a maximum Sopel version in their requirements.
+Doing so reduces the likelihood that users will be able to install your plugin alongside an incompatible version of Sopel, and thus minimizes the risk of compatibility errors during startup or runtime.

+We do everything possible to introduce breaking API changes *only* in major versions, so it's typically safe for your plugin to require (for example) `sopel>=6.0,<8.0`—at least the earliest major version you've tested, and less than the next unreleased major version.
+Occasionally you might need to require a specific minor version, if your code needs a new feature that was introduced in between major releases, but major-version compatibility is typically all you'll need to worry about.

+Normally, when a feature needs to be removed from the API, we try to allow for a deprecation period, during which the feature to be removed continues to work but logs a warning if used.
+It is extremely rare for an API feature to be removed in a minor release—and if we do so, that means there was no way to keep that feature around in a working state until the next major Sopel version.
+The [changelog][sopel-changelog] always notes deprecations and removals.

+  [sopel-changelog]: {% link _changelogs/index.md %}

 ### `Identifier` case-mapping

 In a twist of fate (and old spaghetti code), it turns out that Sopel has been